santoshbs/toolwiki/README.md

 ## Contents

 - `tables.py` module includes function to extract information from a wikipedia table as a pandas dataframe.
+- `pages.py` module includes:
-- `pages.py` module includes function to extract inferred gender based on the ratio of male and female pronouns on a wikipedia page.
+  - function to extract inferred gender based on the ratio of male and female pronouns on a wikipedia page.
+  - function to get all category members.

 ## Installation